 To be admitted to a major program in political science a student must have completed 151 with a minimum grade of C (2.0).
-In addition to 151 the program requires 201, 203 or 303, 207, 305 or 306, and four additional courses in the department.
-Required cognates include Economics 151 and an approved three-course sequence in one of the following departments: economics, history, psychology, or sociology.
-Students planning to pursue graduate study in political science should take 302 and both 305 and 306.
+In addition to 151 the program requires 201, 203 or 303, 207, 305 or 306, and four

-Students preparing for a secondary teaching certificate should meet the general major requirements in political science and, as far as possible, in the cognate fields; 202 is recommended but not required.
+Students preparing for a secondary teaching certificate should meet the general major requirements in political science and, as far as possible, in the cognate fields.
+202 is recommended but not required.
 A departmental minor requires 151, 201, 202, and any other three courses.
 Mr. De Vries is the adviser for teacher education.

-The core requirements in political science normally are met by 151.
+The core requirements in political science normally are met by 151 or 300.
 Elementary education students may satisfy the core requirement with 201 and Canadian students with 210.